Why OwlCrest

 Electric Service is Installed

-The hardest job so far next to digging the cellar hole was installing and burying the conduit for the elecrical service.
-The cable alone wighed 350 pounds ansdwas all Seth and I could do to drag it in place.
+The hardest job so far next to digging the cellar hole was installing and burying the conduit for the electrical service.
+The cable alone weighed 350 pounds and was all Seth and I could do to drag it in place.
 We laid the cable and then slid and glued the conduit over it.
 Glad that this job is behind us.

 Stairs to Cellar Are Finished